-The search chair is appointed by the appointing authority.
+The search chair is appointed by the hiring authority.
 The search chair must have completed search chair training.
 It is highly recommended that the search chair is provided support staff to assist with the search.

+The hiring authority appoints the search committee.
 The search committee should include representation of appropriate constituencies and members who provide relevant expertise and a perspective on inclusion and diversity.
 The role of the search committee is to identify, recruit, evaluate and recommend candidates to fill vacant positions.

-Initial meeting of search committee
+Initial charge meeting of the search committee

+All administrative professional and non-tenure track job postings must be advertised for a minimum of three weekends and two weeks.
+All tenure-track faculty job posting must be advertised for a minimum of four weekends and three weeks.
+CSU posting announcements are automatically placed on the CSU Jobs Website, Connecting Colorado, Indeed and HigherEdJob.com.
+Required advertisement in other recruitment resources is determined and completed by the committee.
 Each job search presents an opportunity to enhance the diversity in the membership of the University.
 It is the collective responsibility of the search committee to do everything within reason to recruit the broadest segment of qualified individuals.
 It is also the search committee’s responsibility to conduct a search that is a positive reflection of the institution.
 Ongoing contact with applicants and nominees regarding search progression, supplying additional information about the hiring unit, university and/or community to the short list candidates, and prompt attention to candidate questions or concerns are all important recruitment activities beyond the announcement phase of the search.

 Nominations and applications received